'Garden White' Caladium - a University of Florida Cultivar for Sunny Landscapes and Large Containers

 Container Forcing

-'Garden White' tubers sprouted 25 days (intact) or 27 days (de-eyed) after planting and were earlier than all cultivars except 'Candidum', which had similar sprouting dates of 27 and 30 days after planting.
+'Garden White' tubers sprouted 25 days (intact) or 27 days (de-eyed) after planting and were earlier than all varieties except 'Candidum', which had similar sprouting dates of 27 and 30 days after planting.
 Plants from intact tubers of 'Garden White' were 15 inches tall, similar in height to 'Aaron' and 'White Christmas', while plant height was 11 inches from de-eyed tubers.
-All cultivars had similar plant heights when tubers were de-eyed.
+All varieties had similar plant heights when tubers were de-eyed.
 'Garden White' and 'Aaron' had only 4 leaves on plants grown from intact tubers, but 11 on plants grown from de-eyed tubers.
-'Garden White' had the largest leaves of all cultivars tested.
+'Garden White' had the largest leaves of all varieties tested.
 The performance of 'Garden White' from intact tubers suggested that it is best suited to landscape use.
 If used in small pots, 'Garden White' may perform better if tubers are de-eyed and treated with a growth retardant.

 Landscape Performance

 'Garden White' was grown under full-sun conditions in 2003 and 2004.
 Plant height, leaf number, and leaf size were measured approximately 4 months after planting.
 Overall landscape plant performance ratings of 'Garden White' were excellent for all rating periods (July 22, August 31, and November 16).
-'Garden White' was the tallest cultivar evaluated in this test, outgrowing both parents.
+'Garden White' was the tallest variety evaluated in this test, outgrowing both parents.

 Summary